-Ruth Soukup is a writer, blogger, and entrepreneur.
-She started her blog Living Well, Spending Less in 2010 because her spending habits were out-of-control and causing a rift in her marriage.
+Ruth Soukup is a best-selling author, course creator, and seven-figure entrepreneur.
+She started her blog Living Well, Spending Less in 2010 because her spending habits were out of control and causing tension in her marriage.

 Tell us a little bit about yourself and your blogging journey.

-2.)
-There were people doing it professionally as a full-time job.
+2. People were doing it professionally as a full-time job.

-I resolved to learn everything I could about how to become a professional blogger and told my husband that my goal was to make enough money blogging so that he could quit his job.
-He, of course, thought I was completely crazy, but in 2013, three years after starting my blog, he was able to quit his job and become a stay-at-home dad.
+I resolved to learn everything I could about becoming a professional blogger and told my husband that my goal was to make enough money blogging so that he could quit his job.
+Of course, he thought I was completely crazy, but in 2013, three years after starting my blog, he was able to quit his job and become a stay-at-home dad.
 We’ve never looked back!

 Give us an example of how you first monetized your blog.

 Like many bloggers, I started with Google AdSense.
 I was on Blogger at the time, so AdSense was already integrated—it was super easy!
-Ad Networks are still a major source of revenue for my blog, but I now use many different networks besides just AdSense.
+Ad Networks are still a major revenue source for my blog, but I now use many different networks besides just AdSense.

 What types of marketing strategies have worked best for you?